 Tara Allen Flanagan is a fourth-year student with a double major in English Literature and Art History.
 Her academic interests lie in the history of cosmetics, female beauty standards in advertisements, and the gender politics of art.
 She enjoys beekeeping and rock climbing in her spare time.

 Alexa van Abbema is a fourth year Cultural Studies and Communications student.
-Her research pertains to new materialisms and intra-active entanglements, and she likes reading the New York Post horoscopes daily.
-She is a double Sagittarius who lives natural wine, and she is a complete hedonist.
+Her research pertains to new materialisms, queer theory, and intra-active entanglements, and she likes reading the New York Post horoscopes daily.
+She is a double Sagittarius who loves natural wine, and she is a complete hedonist.

 Clara Marchionini is a fourth year Political Science, Communication Studies, and Economics student.
 She grew up mainly in the South of France, but has also lived in Arizona and Germany.
 She is particularly interested in political and feminist theory.
 She also loves Russian literature, Kurt Vile, listening to podcasts in the morning with her coffee, and exploring the Montreal food scene.
 She is looking forward to working with the Canvas team!